ajitsingh98/Data-Science-Interview-Questions-Answers/convolution_neural_networks_questions.md

 2. Suggest several data augmentation techniques to augment the data.
 3. Write a code snippet in PyTorch to adapt the CNN so that it can predict 7 classes instead of the original source size of 1000.
 4. In order to fine tune our CNN, the (original) output layer with $1000$ classes was removed and the CNN was adjusted so that the (new) classification layer comprised seven softmax neurons emitting posterior probabilities of class membership for each lesion type.

 ---

+1. For neural networks that work with images like VGG-19, InceptionNet, you often see a visualization of what type of features each filter captures.
+How are these visualizations created?
+2. Filter size.
+    1. How are your model’s accuracy and computational efficiency affected when you decrease or increase its filter size?
+    1. How do you choose the ideal filter size?
+3. Convolutional layers are also known as “locally connected.”
+Explain what it means.
+4. When we use CNNs for text data, what would the number of channels be for the first conv layer?
+5. What is the role of zero padding?
+6. Why do we need upsampling?
+How to do it?
+7. What does a 1x1 convolutional layer do?
+8. Pooling.
+    1. What happens when you use max-pooling instead of average pooling?
+    1. When should we use one instead of the other?
+    1. What happens when pooling is removed completely?
+    1. What happens if we replace a 2 x 2 max pool layer with a conv layer of stride 2?
+9. When we replace a normal convolutional layer with a depthwise separable convolutional layer, the number of parameters can go down.
+How does this happen?
+Give an example to illustrate this.
+10. Can you use a base model trained on ImageNet (image size 256 x 256) for an object classification task on images of size 320 x 360?
+How?
+11. How can a fully-connected layer be converted to a convolutional layer?
+12. Pros and cons of FFT-based convolution and Winograd-based convolution.

+---